Marina Mabrey: Professional career

-United States
+WNBA

+Los Angeles Sparks (2019)

 Mabrey was drafted 19th overall in the 2019 WNBA draft by the Los Angeles Sparks.
 The Sparks, under new head coach Derek Fisher, reached the play-off semi-finals with a regular season record of 22–12.
 Mabrey saw limited minutes during the playoffs.
 She appeared in 31 games with the Sparks during her rookie season and averaged 4.0 points, 1.2 rebounds and 1.0 assists while shooting 34.4% from the field.

+Dallas Wings (2020–2022)

 Prior to the 2020 WNBA season, Mabrey was traded by the Sparks to the Dallas Wings for a 2021 second round draft choice.
 Due to the COVID-19 pandemic, the 2020 WNBA season was reduced to a 22-game regular season at IMG Academy, without fans present.
 In 19 games for the Wings, Mabrey averaged 10.0 points, 3.1 rebounds, 2.3 assists and 1.3 steals per game.

 Mabrey returned to the Dallas Wings for the 2021 WNBA season.

-Chicago Sky (2023-present)
+Chicago Sky (2023–2024)

-On February 11, 2023 Mabrey was traded to the Chicago Sky in a four-team trade involving the New York Liberty, Phoenix Mercury, Dallas Wings, and Chicago Sky.
+On February 11, 2023, Mabrey was traded to the Chicago Sky in a four-team trade also involving the New York Liberty, Phoenix Mercury, Dallas Wings.

+Connecticut Sun (2024–present)

+On July 17, 2024, Mabrey was traded to the Connecticut Sun (along with a 2025 2nd round draft pick) from the Chicago Sky, in exchange for guards Rachel Banham and Moriah Jefferson, a 2025 1st round pick, and the rights to swap 2026 first round picks.